vendasta/content-style-guide/01-key-messages.md

 * Snapshot Report, not Snapshot
 * VendastaCon, not Vendastacon or VCon

-Never use product abbreviations in outward-facing materials (e.g., VBC, RM, SM, etc.).
+Avoid using abbreviations in outward-facing materials (e.g., VBC, RM, SM, etc.).

 Other internal terms, such as PID and AGID, should not be used externally, either in writing or when speaking to partners.